Skip to Content

 1. Autonomy

-A person can only be intrinsically motivated when they feel that they have the autonomy to choose.
-The decision to engage has to be a “free choice” with no strings attached.
+People can only be intrinsically motivated when they feel they have the autonomy to choose their goals and the direction they want to take.

 2. Sense Of Competence